0xSero/partisia-docs/docs/combi-innovation.md

 ##MPC examples

 Secure multiparty computation extent the scope blockchain technology to encompass areas that before required some kind of independent third party to handle sensitive data like a trustee.
-With MPC you can do arithmetic and statistics.
+With MPC in your smart contracts on PBC you can do arithmetic and statistics.
 But the original variables of the problem being solved are split into randomized parts called secret shares.
 Inputs are preprocessed so the data handled by the ZK nodes cannot recreate the original user data.
 See the average salary contract above as an example.

 ### Data collaboration